Tory Verdi

-Tory Verdi is an American women's basketball coach with the Pittsburgh Panthers women's basketball team of the Atlantic Coast Conference (ACC).
-He was named to the position on April 6, 2023.
+Tory Verdi is an American women's basketball coach, having last coached with the Pittsburgh Panthers women's basketball team of the Atlantic Coast Conference (ACC) in the 2025-2026 season.
+He spent three years as the head coach at Pittsburgh, having been named to the position on April 6, 2023.
+He was fired on March 3, 2026 after amassing a 29-66 overall record across three seasons.